avaamo/java/readme.md

 # Avaamo Java Bot SDK

+Before start developing a bot you should first create a bot in the Avaamo Dashboard.
+Follow the steps in this [Getting Started](https://github.com/avaamo/java/wiki) page to create a bot in the dashboard.

 #### Download and add library
 Avaamo Java Bot SDK is a single jar file, avaamo.jar.